-Operations Management will examine various organizational components that are essential within manufacturing and service environments.
+HUM 405 European Humanities 4.5 architecture, paintin es will explore the historical influences that shaped litera g, and sculpture from Prehistory to the Renaissance peri uivalent with a grade of "C" or better.
+MGT 305 Operations Management 4.5 Operations Management will examine various organizational components that are essential within manufacturing and service environments.
 The course will examine several topics, including project management, layout management, forecasting techniques, total quality management, queue modeling and control, and enterprise and resource material planning.
-Prerequisite: None

-MGT 310 Principles of Management and Organization 4.5

-Principles of Management and Organization will expose students to managerial principles and functions, including planning, organizing, leading, staffing, and controlling.
-Students will also explore organizational functions that contribute to managerial comprehension and effectiveness.
-Prerequisite: None
+Prerequisite: None MGT 310 Principles of Management and Organization 4.5 including planning, gement and Organization will expose students to manage organizing, leading, staffing, and controlling.
+Students ions that contribute to managerial comprehension and efficiency will also explore